randywu763/sam-iot-provision/SAM_IoT_WINC_Upgrader/README.md

 ## Overview

-This process requires programming the flash memory of the MCU (SAMD21) on the SAM-IoT board so any application firmware that was previously programmed will be overwritten.
+This process requires programming the flash memory of the MCU (SAMD21G18A) on the SAM-IoT board so any application firmware that was previously programmed will be overwritten.
 The SAMD21 is basically programmed to act as a "serial bridge" between the Host PC updater utility (WINC Programming Tool) and the WINC1510 Wi-Fi network controller.
 Several pre-built device image files (*.prog), each corresponding to a specific WINC firmware binary version, are included in this repository, ready to be used by the WINC Programming Tool.

+> `NOTE`: During the WINC firmware programming process, any certificates which were previously stored in the WINC's internal flash memory will be overwritten with default certificates.
+Make sure to follow up this firmware update process with the [SAM-IoT Certificates Generator](../SAM_IoT_Certs_Generator/README.md) procedure.

 <img src=".//media/image_00.png" />